babel/website/docs/usage/loose.md

 case that is very unlikely to appear in production code however it's something to keep in mind.

+### es6.spread

+All iterables are assumed to be arrays.

+### es6.destructuring

+All iterable destructuring are assumed to be arrays.

 ### es6.properties.computed

 Just like method assignment in classes, in loose mode, computed property names